sh92/TodayILearned/search_ir/elasticsearch.md

 				}
 			}
 		}
-	}
+	}'
 	```
-    3. only use n-gram on the index side
+    3. Only use n-gram on the index side
 	```
 	curl -XGET HOST:PORT/PATH/_search?pretty -d '
 	{